ofiwg/libfabric/man/fi_opx.7.md

 *FI_OPX_SL*
 : Integer.
 Service Level.
 This will also determine Service Class and Virtual Lane.
 Default is 0

+*FI_OPX_DEV_REG_SEND_THRESHOLD*
+: Integer.
+The individual packet threshold where lengths above do not use a device registered copy when sending data from GPU.
+  The default threshold is 4096.
+  This has no meaning if Libfabric was not configured with GDRCopy or ROCR support.

+*FI_OPX_DEV_REG_RECV_THRESHOLD*
+: Integer.
+The individual packet threshold where lengths above do not use a device registered copy when receiving data into GPU.
+  The default threshold is 8192.
+  This has no meaning if Libfabric was not configured with GDRCopy or ROCR support.

 # SEE ALSO